Energiewende: Status

 The policy document outlining the Energiewende was published by the German government in September 2010, six months before the Fukushima nuclear accident.
 Legislative support was passed in September 2010.
 On 6 June 2011, following Fukushima, the government removed the use of nuclear power as a bridging technology as part of their policy.
 The program was later described as "Germany's vendetta against nuclear" and attributed to the influence of ideologically anti-nuclear green movements in politics.
 In 2014, then-Federal Minister for Economic Affairs and Energy Sigmar Gabriel lobbied Swedish company Vattenfall to continue investments in brown coal mines in Germany, explaining that "we cannot simultaneously quit nuclear energy and coal-based power generation."
-A similar statement by Gabriel was recalled by James Hansen in his 2009 book I— Gabriel argued that "coal use was essential because Germany was going to phase out nuclear power.
+James Hansen reports that Gabriel argued in June 2008 that "coal use was essential because Germany was going to phase out nuclear power.
 Period.
 It was a political decision, and it was non-negotiable".

 In 2011, the Ethical Committee on Secure Energy Supply was tasked with assessing the feasibility of the nuclear phase-out and transition to renewable energy, and it concluded:

 The Ethics Committee is firmly convinced that the phase-out of nuclear energy can be completed within a decade using the energy transition measures presented here.